-Also known as the reducing balance method, a double declining balance is an accounting term that refers to how you account for the expense of an asset and is primarily all used when you want to use an accelerated depreciation method.
+Also known as the reducing balance method, a double declining balance is an accounting term.
+It refers to how you account for the expense of an asset.
+It is primarily used when you want to use an accelerated depreciation method.

-A very basic explanation of a double declining balance is that it is an accounting method that gives you a way to depreciate an asset twice as quickly as you would normally, primarily because you might have an asset that is likely to lose its value quite rapidly.
+A very basic explanation of a double declining balance is that it is an accounting method.
+It gives you a way to depreciate an asset twice as quickly as you would normally, primarily because you might have an asset that is likely to lose its value quite rapidly.

 Here is a closer look at what you need to know in order to understand what a double declining balance is and when you might want to use this accounting method.